Enayatullah-Shadab/student-workbook/src/reflections/wk2/quiz2.md

 **1.** Which keywords are used to declare a variable in JavaScript?
 <!-- enter you answer in the space below -->
+the keywords var, let and const are used to declare variables in javascript.
 ```

 ```
 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
+function is a group of related codes which is written together and calling once.
 ```

 ```